 I began the month by answering a prompt on Ad Astra about seasons.
 I had thought a bit about all four seasons but I was stuck a little on spring and autumn.
 But I liked winter, so I posted A Hazy Shade, which is a reference to the old Simon and Garfunkel song, A Hazy Shade of Winter.
 That one will go in context at some point.
 I also added a story about the summer, called And the Livin’ is Easy.
 That, too, will get some context.

 I also started to post A Long, Long Time Ago on Ad Astra.
-This is really the start of the Times of the HG Wells series, although I had also written a prequel, First Born, which was posted on Ad Astra, Trek BBS and Trek United.
-On the former two forae, it was entered into their monthly challenges.
+This is really the start of the Times of the HG Wells series, although I had also written a prequel, First Born, which I posted on Ad Astra, Trek BBS and Trek United.
+On the former two forae, I entered it into their monthly challenges.
 It did not win either challenge, but did receive some votes.

 Furthermore, I finished Reversalon Trek BBS and also spooled outIntolerance.
 Reversal and Intolerance have both gotten some very nice comments there, and a lot of views.